wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 class cache.
 The only difference is that in a timing cache, the `processAccess()` method is passed one more extra argument, `getDoneCycle`, to return the cycle when the `bcc` finishes processing the get request, which can be the cycle the parent cache's `access()` returns in the case of a cache miss, or the same cycle passed to this function if the request is a hit.
+In other words, this cycle represents the earliest cycle the address tag to be accessed is present in the current cache.
-In other words, when we call into the parent cache's `access()` method for a get request, two response cycles are returned.
+As a result, when we call into the parent cache's `access()` method for a get request, two response cycles are returned.
 The first cycle, `getDoneCycle`, represents the time when the block is delivered by the parent cache.
 The second cycle, `respCycle`, represents the time when the invalidation, if any, finishes.
 Note that these two can both occur, if, for example, a `GETX` request hits a `S` state line in the cache.
 The request must be forwarded to the parent cache with exclusive